Mirasaki/discord.js-bot-template/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/mirasaki/discord.js-bot-template/badge)](https://www.codefactor.io/repository/github/mirasaki/discord.js-bot-template)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is a bot template using [discord.js](https://github.com/discordjs/discord.js "discord.js on Github") for quickly and easily creating powerful [Discord](https://discord.com/ "Official Discord Website") bots.
-You don't need much Javascript experience to get started on a project built on this template.
+You don't need much Javascript experience to get started on a project using this template.
 Not sure where to start?
 Come join my [Discord Server](https://discord.gg/E3xejZRUFB), where I'll try and answer all the questions you have.

 With [Message Content Access becoming a privileged intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Access-Deprecation-for-Verified-Bots "source") I thought I'd build a template where you're pretty much ready to start working on commands after installing it.
 This template currently doesn't listen to the `messageCreate` event.
 Update Slash Commands by using the `/deploy` command or altering the environmental variables.
 </div>